Staff profile

 This work focuses on how somatic movement practices, environmentally responsive movement and ecological perspectives offer routes to [re]connection for those who experience a growing sense of detachment from their bodies and the rest of the world.

-Current postgraduate research students:
+Current postgraduate research students

 Postgraduate research student completions:

-Current research:
+Current research

 Uncommon Ground is a long-term collaborative endeavour between a dancer (Gemma Collard-Stokes), poet (Scott Thurston) and visual artist (Sabine Kussmaul) that explores a multi-disciplinary approach to building relationship with land, with one another's practice and with the rhythms of nature and narrative that exist within the outdoor pastures of Bakestonedale Moor in the Peak District.

-Project Roam is a comparative study that explores the experiences of children and young people from inner city and rural communities participating in a series of outdoor, nature inspired, creative dance workshops called ‘Roam’.
+Project Roam is a comparative study that explores the experiences of children and young people from inner city and rural communities participating in a series of outdoor, nature-inspired, creative dance workshops called ‘Roam’.
 This ongoing work involves Ella&Co Dance Company and several primary schools in the South of England.

-I also work alongside Dr Jamie Bird on an evolving project known as Imagination and Belonging in a Changing Climate.
+I also work alongside Dr Jamie Bird on an evolving project called Imagination and Belonging in a Changing Climate.
 Together we are interested in how individuals and communities relate to the other-than-human, and how they respond and adapt to changes in the climate and the environment.
 Our work combines facilitating careful and attentive engagement with natural spaces and using arts-based methods to express and explore responses to those spaces.

 Teaching responsibilities